Table of contents

 These changes might seem like a lot of emails and time clearing, but they are worth it in the end.
 They’ll reduce all the stress of extra message alerts and provide you with the sweet release of office gossip.

-Create a Separate Space for your Work
+Create a separate space for your work

 Possibly, the most stressed remote workers are those who weren’t expecting to work remotely.
 Only 54% of Americans had home office equipment before the Covid-19 pandemic.
 That means many of the newly created remote workforce had to shift their working environment quickly while being underprepared.